Strict linear prices in non-convex European day-ahead electricity markets: Introduction

 \subsection{Our contribution}

-\new In this article we use the market model currently used by European electricity exchanges.
-The presented model is compliant with the European regulatory framework and approved by the regulator.
-The European market model differs from common US RTO market models that are using nonlinear pricing schemes.
-The model incorporates binary decision variables and guarantees the existence of nondiscriminatory linear clearing prices.
-The existence of linear clearing prices is enforced by complementarity conditions yielding a Mathematical Program with Equilibrium Constraints (MPEC).
+We provide a precise formulation of a real world optimization problem that needs to be solved anew each day: the market coupling problem between European day-ahead electricity exchanges.
+The market is called a non-convex market because the feasible region of the underlying optimization problem is non-convex.
+The non-convexity of the feasible region is caused by the presence of binary decision variables.
+In such a market it is difficult to find for each tradable commodity a single price while ensuring that no participant incurs a loss.
+The existence of such prices must be enforced by complementarity conditions yielding a \emph{Mathematical Program with Equilibrium Constraints (MPEC)} and binary variables.
 We present a deterministic algorithm yielding a provably optimal solution and a fast heuristic that exploits the model structure.
-Instead of solving the complicated MPEC directly we decompose it into a Mixed Integer Quadratic Program (MIQP) and a linear pricing problem.
+Instead of solving the large scale MPEC directly we decompose it into a Mixed Integer Quadratic Program (MIQP) and a linear pricing problem.
 Empirical tests suggest that the solutions determined by the heuristic are optimal in many cases.
 We also ensure unique prices without changing the economic surplus.
-Additionally, we introduce rules that allow market participants to check whether the determined prices satisfy necessary optimality conditions. \black
+Additionally, we introduce rules that allow market participants to check whether the determined prices satisfy necessary optimality conditions of the individual participant's optimization problems.